Dollar gains in Baghdad and Erbil markets - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar closed Tuesday’s trading higher in Iraq, hovering around 150,000 dinars per 100 dollars.
+The US dollar closed Monday’s trading higher in Iraq, hovering around 150,000 dinars per 100 dollars.